thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * turn into anki as an addon

 * investigate applying max pooling over BERT vectors of words of cards instead of TF_IDF, might be even better!
-* implement a correction vector. i.e.  "+radiography" would give a bonus to cards alignes with this word and "-radiography" would do the opposite.
-To help you optimize review sessions.

 * look into sentence mining methods from sbert, that might contain useful ideas
 * take a look at topic modelling techniques that might be cleaner to invoke than the current ctf-idf implementation